uptrace/uptrace/README.md

 **Can I use Uptrace to monitor commercial or production-grade applications?**

-Yes, you can use Uptrace to monitor commercial applications and provide your employees access to the Uptrace app without obligations to pay anything.
+Yes, you can use Uptrace to monitor commercial applications and provide your employees access to the Uptrace app without any limitations.

 **Is the database schema stable?**